 AFT Local #2375 – Representing Full-Time and Adjunct Faculty at Raritan Valley Community College, Somerville NJ

-Frankly, it’s been a wild ride in the four years or so since I took over the presidency of AFT Local #2375!
+Frankly, it’s been a wild ride in the five years or so since I took over the presidency of AFT Local #2375!

 The beginning of my term coincided with the election of a Republican governor who sought to revise NJ collective bargaining law — and with the help of a democratic state congress, succeeded in doing so.
 Changes in health care benefits became law, as did caps on spending — resulting in more difficult collective bargaining for all New Jersey unions.